rebelsky/csc321-jekyll/_dev/_readings/saasbook4.md

 Read Chapter 4 of _Engineering Software as a Service_ (aka "The SaaSbok").

-Answer the following questions.
+Answer the following question.

-(_The questions are forthcoming.
-Sorry._)
+*Which two things in Chapter 4 would you most like me to go over.
+Explain the topics and your questions as best you can.*

 For the journal send an email message to me titled "**CSC 321 2017F, Journal for Class 4 (*Name*)**" (without the quotation marks) and with